lypan1997/lypan1997.github.io/index.md

 ### Research Experience

-09/2019 - 07/2020   Radar signal detection in complex electromagnetic scenarios

-Core member - Designed the detectors for different detecting scenarios and simulated the superior performance of proposed detectors.

-09/2020 - 05/2021   Jamming suppression performance evaluation
+1. Jamming suppression performance evaluation

-Core member - Evaluated the jamming suppression performance by exploiting the orthogonal design, uniform design and Bayesian-Regularization neural network.
+Evaluated the jamming suppression performance by exploiting the orthogonal design, uniform design and Bayesian-Regularization neural network.

+2. Clutter suppression through distribution classification

+A classifier was built based on residual network (ResNet) to categorize the clutter distribution automatically, so that the clutter could be suppressed in a targeted way.

+3. Applications of Natural Language Processing exploiting deep learning approaches

+Addressed social network problems, such as spam email detection, and sentiment classification for Twitter comment texts, based on deep learning framework Pytorch.

 ### Honors & Awards